Experience a more traditional Christmas as a member

 Instead of busy shopping centres and multi-storey car parks, head to some of our houses and gardens that host Christmas craft markets and winter fairs.
 You'll be spoilt for choice with the mix of handmade and vintage items, alongside artisan produce.
 They’re a world away from your normal Christmas shopping experience.
 Our e-newsletter for members often highlights places where you can either escape the Christmas hustle and bustle (and still pick up some lovely gifts in our shops or winter fairs) or enjoy the amazing outdoors at this time of year.

 Create handmade decorations

 At 60ft long, the handmade dried flower garland at Cotehele is one of our most impressive Christmas sights.
 If you fancy making your own decorations, then how about joining in with one of our Christmas craft events?
-You can create willow Christmas decorations at Barrington Court, or join a wreath making workshop at lots of places including Ickfield and Avebury, or there’s paper flower making at Croome.
+You can join a wreath making workshop at lots of places including Ickfield and Avebury, or there’s paper flower making at Croome.

 Relish the Christmas walk

 With over 500 places to enjoy and free car parking for members, why not ring the changes on your Boxing Day stroll this year?
 Ditch the familiar route and set out across some stunning winter landscapes instead.
 Head to the Brecon Beacons for a bracing mountain walk, or the Norfolk coast to enjoy some sea air whilst you walk off all that Christmas excess.
 Don’t tell anyone, but we’ve even got walks with pubs suggested on route.